-- Apply a range of drawing-based techniques and responses to the representation of three-dimensional spaces.
+- Apply a range of drawing-based techniques and responses to the representation of architectural spaces.

-- Communicate an individual creative response to a topic through three-dimensional drawing in a structured professional sketchbook format.
+- Communicate an individual creative response to a number of spaces through drawing in a structured professional portfolio format.

 |Meier-Pauken, K. Quick and Lively Urban Sketching.
 Searchpress Ltd. (2016)|